-The impact of COVID-19 on hotel business on the books
+The impact of COVID-19 on hotel occupancy on the books

 How far does that trend extend into 2020?

 To get a feel for the impact of COVID-19 across the end of 2020 and into early 2021, we’ve focussed on three markets in which we have occupancy-on-the books data for the same time last year: Edinburgh, Glasgow and Zurich.
 Our data is taken from our latest 365 forward data report, produced on 6 April.

 In the short-term, we can see that the market is much further behind where it was at the same point last year.
 It is not all doom and gloom, however, as in November, the market is pacing ahead of where it was last year—with 16% occupancy on the books overall compared to 10% in 2019.
 Although, as we have seen for so many Forward STAR markets, cancellations continue to come in for the immediate future, while the second half of the year remains relatively unaffected.

 Case in point is the Edinburgh festivals which were cancelled on 1 April 2020, and we’ve only seen a small ripple in cancellations from festivalgoers, thus far.
 In August, there has been a 3% decline in bookings over 30 days, whereas last year produced an increase of 5% in the same period.
 August in Edinburgh still has the highest overall demand per month with 35% throughout the month, although it is expected that much of this will be cancelled.
 As we will see shortly, the same applies to Glasgow this November as the 2020 United Nations Climate Change Conference has been postponed.